 • Ensure certificates are not encrypted (no password protection)

-• Include only the three required certificate files
+• Include only the five required certificate files

 • Folder structure should not contain any sub folders inside the .zip file.